takasoft/takasoft.github.io/_posts/2019-02-01-primer-server-is-finally-up.md

 ---
 layout: post
-title: Poster about Primer Server at NCUR
+title: Primer Server is now officially up!
 categories:
   - app
   - research
   - news
 ---

-I'm excited to announce that Primer Server we developed at Vollbrecht Lab is finally up on the oficial site.
+I'm excited to announce that Primer Server we developed at Vollbrecht Lab is finally up on the Iowa State website.

 <a href="https://primer-server.gdcb.iastate.edu" target="_blank">primer-server.gdcb.iastate.edu</a>